lblasc/nixos-config/README.md

 Personal nixos configurations.
 No fancy `nixops`/`terraform` scripts just plain `git clone` and `rebuild-switch`.

+One oddity is that I won't be using NixOS channels instead `niv` will be managing `pkgs/sources.json`.
+Instead calling `nix-channel --update` we will have nice helper command `nixos-niv update`.
+At one point I will switch to nix flakes which should provide much cleaner way of managing nixpkgs versions and overlays, until then `niv` can gurantee reproducibility of nixpkgs.

 # Quickstart

 Install nixos in any way you like it.

-Then simply clone this repo directly to `/etc/nixos` or create symlink to it.
+Then simply clone this repo directly to `/etc/nixos` or create symlink to it and set desired hostname.

+* **x1** workstation
+* **merovingian** the server

 ```
 sudo -i
 mv /etc/nixos /etc/nixos.old # just in case
 git clone git@github.com:lblasc/nixos-config.git /etc/nixos
-cp /etc/nixos/configuration.nix.sample /etc/nixos/configuration.nix
-# edit /etc/nixos/configuration.nix and adjust machine hostname
+echo -n x1 > /etc/nixos/hostname # set machine hostname
 ```

-Machines:

-* **x1** workstation
-* **merovingian** the server

 Update `hardware-configuration.nix` if needed, generated one can be found in `/etc/nixos.old`

-We are ready to finish setup.
+Only for the first time `nixos-rebuild switch` needs to be explicitly runned with `nixpkgs` path provided by `niv`!
+Afterwards it won't be necessary to specify it.

 ```
-nixos rebuild-switch
+nixpkgsSrc=$(nix-build /etc/nixos/pkgs -A nixpkgsSrc --no-out-link)
+nixos-rebuild -I nixpkgs=$nixpkgsSrc switch
 ```

+At this point we should have our system up and running!

 It is a good practice to edit and commit files with unprivileged user not root account.
 ```
 chown -R lblasc: -R /etc/nixos
 ```

-We are done!

 ## instalation notes for x1